elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/console-apps.md

 var serviceProvider = services.BuildServiceProvider();
 ```

+At this point, the application has a service container (the `serviceProvider`) from which we can resolve Elsa services to run workflows.

 ## Trying it out

-To try out Elsa, add the following:
+To try out Elsa, add the following code to `Program.cs`:

 ```clike
 // Define a simple workflow, which in this case is a very simple activity that writes something to the console: